wolfeidau/sysinfo-ui/README.md

 # sysmon-ui

 A simple dashboard built using react, d3 and webpack.
+This is designed to be a front end for [sysmon-mqtt](https://github.com/wolfeidau/sysinfo-mqtt).

 Contributions welcome